KaGaSi/project/Linear/04-Linear.md

 > > output filename with indexed coordinates (must end with `.vcf`)
 > `<molecule names>`
 > > names of molecule types (linear chains) to use

-\todo Possibly remove the necessity for joined coordinates.

 # PersistenceLength utility {#PersistenceLength}